Yury Ponomaryov (banker): Career

 In May 1993, it was planned in Kremlin, that the chairman of the Central Bank of Russia Viktor Gerashchenko would be "dismissed of his own will".
 Ponomaryov had been among the candidates for this office.
 He met with Boris Yeltsin, but, showing no burning desire to become the Russia's main banker, he returned to Paris.
 In April 1996 he was reappointed as chairman of the board of directors of Eurobank.

 From 1998 to 1999 he served as chairman of the board of the Moscow Narodny Bank in London.
-While in this offiсe, he led a project of the Bank of Russia, according to which three Russian foreign banks – Eurobank (Paris), Moscow Narodny Bank (London) and Ost-West Handelsbank (Frankfurt) – were merged into a banking group with consolidated management.
+While in this office, he led a project of the Bank of Russia, according to which three Russian foreign banks – Eurobank (Paris), Moscow Narodny Bank (London) and Ost-West Handelsbank (Frankfurt) – were merged into a banking group with consolidated management.

 In 1999, he again returned to Moscow as president and chairman of the board of Vneshtorgbank.
 He led supervisory boards of Russian banks abroad: in Paris, Zurich, Vienna, Luxembourg and Cyprus.

 In September 2002, Ponomaryov became a co-chairman of the board of directors, managing director of the Russian-owned East-West United Bank (EWUB) in Luxembourg, where he worked in charge of accounting until 1 June 2005.
 Sergey Valentinovich Pavlov (Сергей Валентинович Павлов; born 21 January 1960) was a co-chairman at EWUB and was in charge of lending at EWUB.
 Beginning in 1990, Sergey Pavlov was an intern at EWUB.

 Since 2010 he has been chairman of the Energotransbank in Kaliningrad, Russia.